 Lab assignments are due on the day of lab unless otherwise stated by the instructor.
-Exam and quiz questions will be formulated using material from the labs and students need to understand the material from any labs that were missed Students may only miss two unexcused labs or they will automatically receive an "F' for this course.
-There are nine pre-labs due at the beginning of the lab period for which they are written (see schedule and lab packet) These pre-labs are graded and are worth 5 points each.
-It is imperative that you come to lab prepared for that days activity in order to do well in the lab.
-Time constraints dictate that every student is prepared before lab starts because otherwise there would not be enough time to finish that lab assignment.
-In order to pass this course you must earn at least 60% of the lab points possible
+Exam and quiz questions will be formulated using material from the labs and students need to understand the material from any labs that were missed Students may only miss two unexcused labs, or they will automatically receive an "F' for this course.
+There are nine pre-labs due at the beginning of the lab period for which they are written (see schedule and lab packet)

+These pre-labs are graded and are worth 5 points each.
+It is imperative that you come to lab prepared for that day's activity to do well in the lab.
+Time constraints dictate that every student is prepared before lab starts otherwise, there would not be enough time to finish that lab assignment.

+To pass this course, you must earn at least 60% of the lab points possible